wolkenheim/spring-kafka-avro/README.md

 One important note: The default value of the Maven plugin for String is not String but CharSequence, the underlying interface of String in Java.
 In case you would like to use String instead you can set the configuration stringType to String.
 As usual, there is a catch.
 During Serialization/ Deserialization of records Avro schemas are exchanged with the Schema Registry.
 The plugin will add Java-specific annotations to the avro schema: `"avro.java.string": "String"`.
-In case you have  non-java consumers / producers in your network be careful with this option.
-You might end up generating new versions of your schema or run into Serialization errors.
+In case you have also non-java consumers / producers in your network be careful with this option.

 ## 2. Add a Kafka cluster for local development
 A cluster consists of a zookeeper instance for the config files plus one to many brokers.
 As we just need a simple setup, one broker is sufficient.